MaciejSzreder/shortf/f.md

 ```

 #### upvalues and environment
-Funstions created with `f` are not aware local variables of environment in which it was created, but have access to globals:
+Functions created with `f` are not aware local variables of environment in which it was created, but have access to globals:
 ```lua
 local circle_area = f'r''r*r*math.pi'
 print(circle_area(10)) -- OK